 A “legislative history” is a collection of documents that constitutes the pre-enactment record of legislative action on a bill.
 For Texas legislation, collections of documents related to the passage of a law (compiled legislative histories), are not available; a researcher will have to compile the materials themselves.
-N.B. bills in Texas are limited to a single subject.
+N.B. bills in Texas (except general appropriations bills) are limited to a single subject.

 You will be walked through the steps of compiling a legislative history for the law pertaining to the composition of the Texas Sunset Advisory Commission as an example throughout this guide.

 There are five steps involved in compiling a legislative history of Texas legislation:

 Each step will be detailed on the tabbed pages.